zhero-web-sec/zhero-web-sec.github.io/_publications/2025-03-03-paper-title-number-4.md

 <img src="/images/nuxt-dos-9.png">
 *another BBP target*

-It should be noted, however, that depending on the stack (*reverse proxy, CDN, etc*), the hash may be encoded along the way, arriving at Nuxt in a form that is interpreted as a path -`%23/_payload.json`-, which does not exist, resulting in a 404 error and consequently aborting the attack.
+It should be noted, however, that depending on the stack (*reverse proxy, CDN, etc*), the hash may be encoded (*stripped or even generating an error*) along the way, arriving at Nuxt in a form that is interpreted as a path -`%23/_payload.json`-, which does not exist, resulting in a 404 error and consequently aborting the attack.

 I was able to validate this behavior locally and on certain BBP targets that did not have a cache system and therefore could not exploit it in this form, the few targets at my disposal either having a stack encoding the character or no cache system to poison.

+I haven't had time to do a case-by-case analysis yet to look at how each CDN behaves with the hash, so I'll update this section once that's done.
+I still thought it would be useful to highlight this possibility.

-<h2 id="section-4">Security advisory - CVE-2025-27415</h2>
+<h2 id="section-5">Security advisory - CVE-2025-27415</h2>

 **Affected versions**
 3.0.0 < 3.16.0